Michael Rossi: Capturing Kahanamoku

 Klappentext

-The fascinating untold story of one scientist’s pursuit of a legendary surfer in his quest to define human nature, for readers of Why Fish Don’t Exist and Lost City of Z.Deep in the archives of the American Museum of Natural History in New York sits a wardrobe of heads—some fifty plaster casts of human faces a century old.
+The fascinating untold story of one scientist’s pursuit of a legendary surfer in his quest to define human nature, written with the compelling drama and narrative insight of Why Fish Don’t Exist and The Lost City of Z.Deep in the archives of New York’s American Museum of Natural History sits a wardrobe filled with fifty plaster casts of human heads and faces that are a century old.
 How they came to be is the story of one of the most consequential, and yet least-known, encounters in the history of science.

-In 1919, the museum’s then-director Henry Fairfield Osborn traveled to Hawaii for a surfing lesson.
+In 1919, the museum’s director Henry Fairfield Osborn traveled to Hawaii to learn the ancient South Pacific tradition of surfing.
 His teacher was Duke Kahanamoku, a famous surf-rider and budding movie star.
-For Osborn, a fervent eugenicist, Kahanamoku was a maddening paradox: physically “perfect,” and yet belonging to a notionally “imperfect” race.
+For Osborn, a fervent eugenicist, Kahanamoku was a maddening paradox: physically “perfect,” yet belonging to an “imperfect” race.

 Upon his return to New York, Osborn’s fixation grew.
-He dispatched young scientist Louis Sullivan to Honolulu with an odd task—to measure, photograph, and cast in plaster the Hawaiian people, Kahanamoku in particular.
-This outlandish assignment touched off a series of events that forever changed how we think about race, culture, science, and the essence of humanity.
+He dispatched young scientist Louis Sullivan to Honolulu to measure, photograph, and cast in plaster Kahanamoku and other Hawaiian people.
+The study touched off a series of events that forever changed how we think about race, culture, science, and the essence of humanity.